dotnet/docs-maui/docs/user-interface/controls/hybridwebview.md

 ms.date: 08/20/2024
 monikerRange: ">=net-maui-9.0"

-#customer intent: As a developer, I want to host HTML/JS/CSS content in a WebView so that I can communicate between the app and a .NET back-end.
+#customer intent: As a developer, I want to host HTML/JS/CSS content in a web view so that I can communicate between the app and a .NET back-end.
 ---

 # HybridWebView

-<xref:Microsoft.Maui.Controls.HybridWebView> enables hosting arbitrary HTML/JS/CSS content in a WebView, and enables communication between the code in the WebView (JavaScript) and the code that hosts the WebView (C#/.NET).
+<xref:Microsoft.Maui.Controls.HybridWebView> enables hosting arbitrary HTML/JS/CSS content in a WebView, and enables communication between the code in the web view (JavaScript) and the code that hosts the web view (C#/.NET).
 For example, if you have an existing React JS app, you could host it in a cross-platform .NET MAUI native app, and build the back-end of the app using C# and .NET.

 <xref:Microsoft.Maui.Controls.HybridWebView> defines the following properties: